jj008/Digital_Voting/setup-readme.md

 * python manage.py runserver
 * Login to Django Administration page (http://127.0.0.1:8000/admin) and add details of superuser in EC_Admins.
 * Navigate to http://127.0.0.1:8000 and Login as admin, add voter and add candidate details and logout.
-* Clck on Register and fill voter registration form, record and upload video of 5-10 seconds for face recognition.
+* Click on Register and fill voter registration form, record and upload video of 5-10 seconds for face recognition.